Can Chickens Eat Oranges? Peel, Pulp, Seeds

 I cut one orange into two pieces and gave to one of my rooster and hen.
 You will amaze to know they not even looked towards the orange piece.

-After some time my rooster Ganju just pecked once on the orange pulp but I think he dont like the taste.
-The adult hen also dont liked the orange.
+After some time, my rooster Ganju just pecked once on the orange pulp but I think he doesn’t like the taste.
+The adult hen also doesn’t like the orange.

 Summary